 Beer is a humectant, which means it attracts and locks moisture to the skin.
 Adding beer to a bath is a practice that began in the Middle Ages.
 Well known for its conditioning properties, beer creates a gentle moisturizing lather.

 The malt and yeast in beer are rich in B complex vitamins, biotin, pantothenic acid, and trace minerals, which help make skin smooth and supple.
 Beer has been used to help acne, eczema, and skin infections.
-The hops in the beer gives the soap a nice clean smell with a hint of sweetness similar to honey.
+The hops in the beer give the soap a nice clean smell with a hint of sweetness similar to honey.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.